PepinNucleaire/gp32-transfer/README.md

 - [x] ~~Save waypoints~~
   - [x] ~~Read from GP32~~
   - [x] ~~Save to GPX file compatible with OpenCPN~~
-- [] Upload Waypoints
+- [x] Upload Waypoints
   - [x] ~~Convert GPX to NMEA~~
   - [x] ~~Upload NMEA to GP32~~
 - [x] Make a nice app
   - [x] CLI
   - [] Web-based ?
   - [] Click-n-go ?
+- [] Compatitibilty with GP39

-See the [open issues](https://github.com/pepin_nucleaire/furuno-gpx-transfer/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/pepin_nucleaire/gp32-transfer/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>